Creatine For Neurological Health

 Creatine for Neurological Health Benefits

-With the most recent research coming out on creatine, scientists were left scratching their head that if there is a significant amount found in the brain, how supplementation would affect things.
+With the most recent research coming out on creatine for neurological health, scientists were left scratching their head that if there is a significant amount found in the brain, how supplementation would affect things.
 Researchers believe that it’s the creatine already found in the brain that can help prevent neurological disorders and damage from trauma, but there may be added benefits to supplementing with more.
-Researchers looked at previous studies using animals and said that supplementing with creatine has “neuroprotective effects in a variety of neurological conditions including traumatic brain injury, Huntington’s Disease, and Parkinson’s Disease.”

 Athletes Who Suffered Brain Injuries

 When researchers looked at athletes who sustained brain injuries, they noticed not only was there cognitive impairment, but also a secondary impact that affects the brain as they describe it as “alterations in calcium disruption that results in mitochondrial dysfunction and an inadequate supply of [adenosine triphosphate] ATP to the neuron.”
-Previous animal studies also found that rodents who were given creatine prior to a brain injury had less tissue damage when compared to rodents who were not supplementing with creatine.

 Rodent Studies Don’t Always Translate into Human Benefits

 While we all get our hopes up that studies using rodents will give similar effects on humans, many times we find there simply is no true correlation.
 However, in this case, both short and long-term studies were conducted with humans and the findings are extremely promising.
-When they compared humans who suffered from brain trauma, they found that those individuals who were supplementing with creatine had “significant improvement in communication, cognition, personality/behavior, and self-care.
-The length of stay in the intensive care unit was shortened which would result in decreased hospitalization costs.”
-So not only could supplementing with creatine help ward off the potential for neurological problems and diseases, but it could also help protect the brain from further damage should a brain injury occur.

-Lower Costs as Well as Lower Side Effects
+Lower Costs as Well as Lower Side Effects with Creatine for Neurological Health

 Researchers were quoted saying, “while there appears to be no other studies that have examined the potential benefit of creatine supplementation in TBI patients, the results of these studies are promising and future large-scale studies on the utility of creatine are warranted, particularly since no negative side-effects were noted in these reports.”
-The researchers also like the fact that creatine is very inexpensive when compared to prescription drugs on the market.
-The combination of lower costs and no negative side-effects should make many people happy.

-Not Using Creatine?
+Not Using Creatine for Neurological Health?
 You Should!

-For those of you already supplementing with creatine, consider this new research to be the icing on the cake of what you already know about this ingredient.
+For those of you already supplementing with creatine for neurological health, consider this new research to be the icing on the cake of what you already know about this ingredient.
 For those of you who aren’t currently using it, this is yet another reason as to why you should add it to your supplementation arsenal.
 The benefits continue to stack up with all the research conducted on the ingredient.
-There’s honestly no reason you shouldn’t be utilizing creatine if you are engaging in resistance training.
-On top of the recovery aspect and in helping add lean muscle mass to your frame, now you can add in creatine for neurological health benefits.

 Source: International Immunopharmacology